radekstepan/burnchart/NOTES.md

 [Zapier](https://zapier.com/zapbook/firebase/stripe/) would poll every 15 minutes but already integrates Stripe and FB.

-Because security rules cannot override existing rules, we need to separate the table of subscribers from saving the info on the suer herself.
+Because security rules cannot override existing rules, we need to separate the table of subscribers from saving the info on the user herself.

+People buy subscriptions that extends their expiry date.
+This expiry date is calculated and set by the worker who adds together all subscriptions to come up with an *end date*.

+One can use `Firebase.ServerValue.TIMESTAMP` for accurate timestamping.

 - [ ] fetch updates for a `private` repo only if our user has a `plan` flag set to `business` or whatever
 - [ ] use a JS library to allow Stripe payment processing; people submit their card details and we get a Stripe `token` back.
-Save this token and user id on FB under `payments` collection that only adds new entries, never deletes.
+Save this token and on FB under `payments/processing/user` collection (*dirty*).
-- [ ] have a worker process the `payments` ever 6 minutes or faster via IronWorker
+- [ ] have a worker process the `payments/processing/user` ever 6 minutes or faster via IronWorker, once processed, move the payment into `payments/processed/user` collection that is writable only with our admin token and is read-only for the user
 - [ ] run an extra worker to check for for repos that return 404 when user is on an `open-source` plan; this is to find cheaters
-- [ ] run an extra worker that checks for `business` plans and if we have payments for these or not
+- [ ] run an extra worker that checks for `business` plans and if we have `payments` for these or not
+- [ ] show user a list of her subscription purchases, that shows the state of the processing as workers go through these.
+She needs to see a due date so assume all purchases went through and do a date calculation on the client

+The following [approach](http://stackoverflow.com/a/21220875/105707) will allow write access to certain paths by a worker:

+  var FirebaseTokenGenerator = require("firebase-token-generator");
+  var tokenGenerator = new FirebaseTokenGenerator(YOUR_FIREBASE_SECRET);
+  var token = tokenGenerator.createToken({ 'isWorker': true }, { 'expires': 0 });

+  {
+    "rules:
+      ".read": "auth.isWorker === true"
+  }